idtx314/mill_controller/README.md

 ### Running a Trajectory
 Assumptions in instructions:
 1. Your catkin workspace is in the user's home folder and is named "catkin_ws"
-2. You are using the bash interpreter to run your terminal environment.

 These instructions will guide you through running a trajectory of your own.

 1. Open a terminal and move into your catkin workspace, for example by entering `cd ~/catkin_ws/`

-2. Source your setup.\*sh file, for example by entering `source devel/setup.bash`.
+2. Source your development setup.\*sh file, for example by entering `source devel/setup.bash` if you are using a bash terminal.

 3. Have a trajectory csv file as described in [Preparing a Trajectory Using csv Input] section.
 This should be in the mill_controller/trajectories/ directory.
 We will call this "my_trajectory.csv" in these instructions.